Fried Squash

 SASSY RANCH DIP

-- Mix all ingredients together and serve alongside fried squash as a dip.
+- Mix all ingredients together and serve alongside fried squash as a dip if desired.

 Notes